wowfacts/vanilla/README.md

 ## Gameplay
 ### Professions
+#### Gathering
+ - Gathering from a node can fail, resulting in the node needing to be clicked again.

 #### Mining
  - Mining nodes found in the world required often multiple clicks to retrieve all the the resources from it.